kauebr/kauebr/README.md

 ### 💚Love to programin;

-### 👨‍🎓Complete higher education in business administration, bachelor's degree;
+### 👨‍🎓Complete higher education in business administration, bachelor's degree, specialization in statistics at USP in progress;

 ### 👨‍🔬Data Science;